 Walking is both great exercise and an environmentally friendly way to commute, but walking around heavy traffic can be dangerous.
 Vehicles are required by law to yield the right-of-way to pedestrians at crosswalks.
 Unfortunately, drivers don’t always respect these laws, leading to serious accidents with severe injuries.

 In Alaska, the rights and duties of pedestrians are governed by the Alaska Administrative Code.
-Some of the major provisions of the code include:
+According to this code:

 - Pedestrians must observe traffic- and pedestrian-control signals.

-- If a pedestrian isn’t using a crosswalk to cross a road, he must yield the right-of-way to all vehicles.
+- If a pedestrian isn’t using a crosswalk, he must yield the right-of-way to all vehicles.

 - Pedestrians cannot loiter in the center of a traffic circle.